History of Workers Compensation Law in Ontario

 Assumption of Risk:

-This is where the employer would claim that the worker ought o have known the risks of the work and as such the employer should not be held responsible.
+This is where the employer would claim that the worker ought to have known the risks of the work and as such the employer should not be held responsible.

 Passing of the Workmen's Compensation for Injuries Act of Ontario:

 In about 1900 a Professor Moor of the University of Toronto wrote the Ontario Legislature.
-He pointed out that while close to 50% of workers now were successful in court with their claims, they were still limited by cost of litigation, time limits, and the impossible task of proving the liability to the employer.
-It is also important to note that many employers had realized that while many workers many not be success the ones that were could effectively bankrupt the employer.
+Professor Moor pointed out to legislatures that while close to 50% of workers who were injured or made ill by their employer’s workplace were now successful in court, the remaining 50% were not.
+These injured workers and their families were still limited by cost of litigation, time limits, and the impossible task of proving the liability to the employer.
+It is also important to note that many employers had realized that while many workers many were not successful, the ones that were could effectively bankrupt an employer.

 Appointment of Sir William Meredith: